 - TUBA Incision: the incision is made on the rim of the navel, creating a tunnel of fatty tissue beneath the skin.
 The implant is guided from the navel to the breast with the use of an endoscope.

-Immediately after surgery, a drain will be placed to remove blood and other fluids.
 Women should expect a downtime of three to seven days.
 In this first week, the area may be painful, sore and tender, gradually decreasing as each day passes.
 Other uncomfortable sensations include breast tightness and increased sensitivity to touch.
-Women with a low pain tolerance will benefit from pain medications.
+Women with lower pain tolerance will benefit from pain medications.

 Adequate analgesia will be given for maximum patient comfort.
 Aside from surgical wound and drain care, the patient may be given antibiotics to prevent the development of infection.
 Arm exercises and stretching will be taught to improve mobility and function.
 Heavy lifting and strenuous physical activities are prohibited during the first two weeks after surgery.